sidebase/nuxt-auth/docs/guide/authjs/quick-start.md

 ## Next Steps

 Congrats!
-You have now configured your first authention provider and can login to the application!
+You have now configured your first authentication provider and can login to the application!
 We recommend the following next steps to continue configuring your application:

 TODO: Add next steps here!